School of Hospitality Management

 We believe strongly in educating generalists, so the School of Hospitality Management

-requires its students to complete two 400-hour paid summer field experiences in different roles, different companies, or better yet, different industries.
+requires its students to complete two 400-hour paid summer field experiences in different roles, different companies, or better yet, different segments of the hospitality industry.

 This does triple duty — it gives students an insider’s look at what working in the field is really like, it offers the chance to learn early on what you don’t want to do, and it makes students more marketable to potential employers.

-Students can then build on those work experiences through the school’s unique 15-week cooperative education program, where students supplement a 40-hour work week with a seminar in leadership development.
+Students can then build on those work experiences through the school’s nationally recognized 15-week cooperative education program, where students supplement a 40-hour work week with a seminar in leadership development.

-Tomorrow’s successful hospitality leaders will need a global perspective, so we work with a number of international partners—in places like Australia, Hong Kong, Dubai, and the United Kingdom—to connect our students with the learning experiences that will give them an edge.
+Tomorrow’s successful hospitality leaders will need a global perspective, so we work with a number of international partners—in places like Australia, Hong Kong, Dubai, and Switzerland—to connect our students with the learning experiences that will give them an edge.

 Students can also get leadership experience closer to home by participating in local chapters of national organizations like: